Engines-screaming/data_viz/README.md

 -Nicely done.
 I think that a bar chart would be better though.

 ##### Reviewer 4<br>
-I am marking this as not meeting specification since in this project we require that the visualization centers on a specific, clear finding in the data.
+-I am marking this as not meeting specification since in this project we require that the visualization centers on a specific, clear finding in the data.

 ### Resources